TeRRa HeAvEn Eco-Arts

 Outdoor exploration and seasonal rhythms

-Learning Through Nature & Relationship All Ages
+All Ages Learning Through Nature & Relationship

 Respect the land and living things

-Learn from seasons, weather, and place
+Learn from seasons, weather and place

-Treat materials like clay, plants, and fiber with care
+Treat materials like clay, plants and fiber with care

-Practice gratitude, responsibility, and reciprocity
+Practice gratitude, responsibility and reciprocity

 Rather than memorizing facts, students build real relationships with nature through art-making and direct experience.